rheikvaneyck/rnexus/README.md

 rnexus
 ======

-Web based dashboard for the weather station FTA Nexus
+Web based dashboard for the weather station NEXUS from TFA Dostmann

 **Currently under development**